-Should a project owner feel that the Regional development charges have been incorrectly applied, there is a procedure for issuing a complaint under the Development Charges Act, 1997, as follows:
+Should a project owner feel that the Regional development charges have been incorrectly applied, there is a procedure for issuing a complaint under the Development Charges Act, 1997.

-A person, or the person's agent, may complain to Council in writing stating his name, address and reasons for the complaint if:
+A person, or the person's agent, may complain to Council in writing stating their name, address and reasons for the complaint if:

 The Clerk shall mail to the complainant, no later than 20 days after the decision is made, a notice of the Council's decision, and of the last day for appealing the decision, which shall be the day that is 40 days after the day the decision is made.
-A complainant may appeal the decision of Council to the Ontario Municipal Board by filing with the Clerk, on or before the last day for appealing the decision, a notice of appeal setting out the reasons for the appeal.
+A complainant may appeal the decision of Council to the Local Planning Appeal Tribunal (formerly Ontario Municipal Board) by filing with the Clerk, on or before the last day for appealing the decision, a notice of appeal setting out the reasons for the appeal.

-Where the development charge is amended by Council or the Ontario Municipal Board, the municipality shall refund the excess charge or collect the additional amount.
+Where the development charge is amended by Council or the Local Planning Appeal Tribunal (formerly Ontario Municipal Board), the municipality shall refund the excess charge or collect the additional amount.